Convergence of Policy Iteration for Entropy-Regularized Stochastic Control Problems: Policy Improvement and the Convergence of PIA

 \begin{Assumption} When $\ell>1$, there exist $\zeta>0$ and $\alpha\in (0, \pi/2]$ such that for any $u\in U$, there is a cone with vertex $u$ and angle $\alpha$ (denoted by $\operatorname{cone}(u,\alpha)$) that satisfies $\left(\operatorname{cone}(u,\alpha)\cap B_{\zeta}(u)\right)\subseteq U$.
 When $\ell=1$, there exists $\zeta>0$ such that for any $u\in U$, either $[u-\zeta,u]$ or $[u, u+\zeta]$ is contained in $U$. \end{Assumption}

 \begin{Remark} Assumption~\ref{assume.U.cone} states that a cone with a fixed size (determined by the fixed length $\zeta>0$ and angle $\alpha\in (0, \pi/2]$) can be fitted inside $U$ at any $u\in U$.
-This is not a very restrictive condition for $U$.
-For example, any convex domain of $\R^\ell$ with a positive Lebesgue measure fulfills Assumption~\ref{assume.U.cone}, and so does a finite disjoint union of such domains. \end{Remark}
+Any convex domain of $\R^\ell$ with a positive Lebesgue measure fulfills Assumption~\ref{assume.U.cone}, and so does a finite disjoint union of such domains. \end{Remark}